-- 17. Is the tool capable of providing reports that include the same details expense reports collect? - 18.
-Can the provider customize policy compliance rules and controls with-in the enterprise reporting system? - 19.
+- 14. Does the tool provide mobile functionality to create, view, submit and approve expense items or reports? - 15.
+Does the tool offer receipt imaging, archiving, payment, voice, use of geolocation to determine location of a transaction, or other services? - 16.
+Does the tool convert foreign currency?
+Does the card issuer levy fees for those transactions?
+Are those fees negotiable?
+Is the tool localized for taxes, government regulations and business practices? - 17.
+Is the tool capable of providing reports that include the same details expense reports collect? - 18.
+Can the provider customize policy compliance rules and controls within the enterprise reporting system? - 19.
 Can the tool evaluate bookings versus actual expenses, and can the card issuer work with the preferred TMC for booked-to-billed reports?
 Ask for real-time demonstrations, or check client references carefully. - 20.
 Can the tool be used for expenses beyond travel, including purchasing card, fleet or small-dollar purchases?
 Can the tool accept feeds from more than one card issuer? - 21.
-Can direct-bill programs be integrated to show company-paid expenses as opposed to individualpaid ones? - H. Loyalty programs: Some card programs offer their own rewards programs or tie in to programs offered by other suppliers.
+Can direct-bill programs be integrated to show company-paid expenses as opposed to individual-paid ones? - H. Loyalty programs: Some card programs offer their own rewards programs or tie in to programs offered by other suppliers.
 These can work with or against travel policy and may reduce the company's rebate, as travelers cash points in.
-Explore ways to incentivize employees to use the corporate card. - Some card issuers and third-party programs provide restaurant rebates and hotel or other discounts, especially for small and midsize enterprise accounts.
+Explore ways to incentivize employees to use the corporate card. - I. Some card issuers and third-party programs provide restaurant rebates and hotel or other discounts, especially for small and midsize enterprise accounts.
 Other discounts and perks may be provided with executive cards. - J. Related spending management programs. - 1.
 Procurement cards, also called purchasing cards or P-cards: Most T&E card issuers also offer card programs for corporate purchasing.
 Buyers can benefit from consolidating spending with the same card issuer and often can achieve commonalities in card setup, access controls and reporting.
 However, P-cards may have different requirements for taxes, process reengineering, back-end data integration and data capture and are corporate liability cards.
 T&E cards capture basic data with air segment detail, while P-cards capture point-of-sale data, such as sales tax or product codes, but this is not always the case.
 Look at approval and reconciliation processes for T&E and P-cards for opportunities to improve or combine processes and data flows.
 If you're considering multiple cards, ask the issuer if all spend will be combined to calculate a single rebate or if there will be separate rebate programs.
 For midsize companies, multi-use cards can handle both T&E and procurement expenses, though they may have more limited functionality.